Notimatica/docs/examples.md

   #### Please Note

   This behaviour is fully disabled for sites that use HTTP popup fallback.
-Otherwise popup will be blocked by the browser.
+Otherwise popup will be blocked by a browser.

   </div>